cynthiaselvaraj26102003/project-nexus/README.md

 # Project 1: Login and Signup Page (Front-end Alone)

-Welcome to your first Web Development project!
+Welcome to my first Web Development project!
 This easy-level task focuses on creating an attractive Login and Signup Page with responsiveness.
 Below are the details to guide you through the project:

 ## Project Details